Support

 echo 'scan' | cec-client -s -d 1

 The scan takes about 10 seconds and it outputs a list of devices.
 If you see your TV listed (usually under device #0), then the connection works!
-You will also see “Pulse Eight” device, don’t mind it, it’s a virtual interface.
+You will also see the “Pulse Eight” device, don’t mind it, it’s a virtual interface.

 You can also use our API function to trigger the TV on or off, this can be combined with a scheduled webhook service, such as https://crontap.com/